StyleShit/abortium/README.md

 # What

-This package lets you create a process of asynchronous steps that can will be halted when the `AbortSignal` is aborted.
-It uses the `AbortController` API under the hood, but it provides a more convenient API to use:
+This package solves this problem by letting you create a process of asynchronous steps that will be halted when the `AbortSignal` is aborted.
+It uses the `AbortController` API under the hood, and provides a more convenient API to use:

 ```typescript
 import { abortableProcess } from 'abortable-process';